Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$

 \section{Abstract}

 In order to compute the Fourier transform of a function $f$ on the real line numerically, one samples $f$ on a grid and then takes the discrete Fourier transform.
 We derive exact error estimates for this procedure in terms of the decay and smoothness of $f$.
-The analysis provides a new recipe of how to relate the number of samples, the sampling interval, and the grid size.
+The analysis provides an asymptotically optimal recipe of how to relate the number of samples, the sampling interval, and the grid size.

 \begin{MSCcodes} 42QA38,65T05,94A12,43A15 \end{MSCcodes}